consistent-milk12/docs-md/generated_docs/regex_syntax/hir/interval/index.md

 - `fn union(&self, other: &Self) -> Option<Self>`

   Union the given overlapping range into this range.

+  If the two ranges aren't contiguous, then this returns `None`.

 - `fn intersect(&self, other: &Self) -> Option<Self>`

   Intersect this range with the given range and return the result.

+  If the intersection is empty, then this returns `None`.

 - `fn difference(&self, other: &Self) -> (Option<Self>, Option<Self>)`

-  Subtract the given range from this range and return the resulting
+  Subtract the given range from this range and return the resulting ranges.

+  If subtraction would result in an empty range, then no ranges are returned.

 - `fn is_contiguous(&self, other: &Self) -> bool`

   Returns true if and only if the two ranges are contiguous.
-Two ranges
+Two ranges are contiguous if and only if the ranges are either overlapping or adjacent.

 - `fn is_intersection_empty(&self, other: &Self) -> bool`

-  Returns true if and only if the intersection of this range and the
+  Returns true if and only if the intersection of this range and the other range is empty.

 - `fn is_subset(&self, other: &Self) -> bool`